seven5/seven5/go/bin/README.md

-### Example Project For Seven5, "myproj"
+### Example Project For Seven5 book

-#### This directory, myproj/go/bin
+#### This directory, nullblog/go/bin

-This directory is where your go binaries are installed, such as `runmyproj`
+This directory is where your go binaries are installed, such as `runnullblog`

 #### PATH

-You should add this directory to your path if you want to make it easy to run the binaries that are part of "myproj".
+You should add this directory to your path if you want to make it easy to run the binaries that are part of "nullblog".
 Here is the command to do that, assuming you have correctly set `GOPATH` as explained in the parent directory:

 ```